phi-go/rfcs/text/0000-explicit-tail-calls.md

 ### Use Case 2: Interpreter
-In an interpreter the usual loop is to get an instruction, match on that instruction to find the corresponding function, **call** that function, and finally return to the loop to get the next instruction.
+In an interpreter, the usual loop is to get an instruction, match on that instruction to find the corresponding function, **call** that function, and finally return to the loop to get the next instruction.
 (This is a simplified example.)

 ```rust
 fn exec_instruction(mut self) {